|

 In this delightful episode Chip Douglas struggles mightily with an all-too-common teenage dilemma -- he has fallen hard for Marcia (played by Susan Gordon) but he is already dating Debi (played by Cris Jordan)!
 The storyline is driven by an amusing subplot in which Chip's dad and Marcia's mom become involved in a flirtatious relationship with one another.
 The story is then given an extra twist as two separate theme dances are held at the junior high school -- the first at which the teens pay homage to their parents' music & fashions, and a second dance, at which the parents repay the favor by agreeing to dance to a mop-top rock band (cleverly named, "The Greefs") led by young Robbie Douglas.

-I owe an enormous debt of gratitude to Media Imaging, Inc. for making continuous updates to this page, and for researching the information contained above by viewing many of the television episodes mentioned here.
-This they did while producing a 30-minute DVD video-documentary of my career.
+I owe an enormous debt of gratitude to Media Imaging, Inc. (Mary Ellen and Rich Braisted) for making continuous updates to this page since 2004, and for researching the information contained above by viewing many of the television episodes mentioned here.
+They did this while producing a 30-minute DVD video-documentary of my career.